 Disclosure of information on the assets of deceased individuals before steps have been taken by the Treasury Solicitor to secure these assets would provide an opportunity for criminal acts to be committed, including theft and identity fraud.
 It could interfere with the statutory function to collect bona vacantia (ownerless goods) vested in the Crown.

 We do not provide information about the last known address of the deceased person on the basis that the information is exempt under Section 40(2) of the Freedom of Information Act 2000.
-Disclosure of addresses may affect living individuals and contravene the first Data Protection Act principle, which requires that personal data be processed fairly and lawfully by the council.
+Disclosure of addresses may affect living individuals and contravene the first principle of the Data Protection Act 1998, which requires that personal data be processed fairly and lawfully by the council.
 Living individuals currently residing at the address where the deceased person lived would not expect their personal data to be made available publicly without their consent.

 Section 40 of the Freedom of Information Act 2000 provides an absolute exemption where disclosure of personal data about individuals would contravene any of the principles set out in the Data Protection Act 1998.
 Therefore there is no requirement to consider the public interest in disclosure.